THE PREVENT DUTY FOR SCHOOLS

 CONTEST has four main objectives:

-Pursue: To stop terrorist attacks
+- Pursue - To stop terrorist attacks

-Prepare: Where an attack cannot be stopped, to mitigate its impact
+- Prepare - Where an attack cannot be stopped, to mitigate its impact

-Protect: To strengthen overall protection against terrorist attacks
+- Protect - To strengthen overall protection against terrorist attacks

-Prevent: To stop people becoming terrorists or supporting violent extremists
+- Prevent - To stop people becoming terrorists or supporting violent extremists

 THE PREVENT STRATEGY

 The aim of the Prevent strategy is to reduce the threat to the UK from terrorism by stopping people becoming terrorists or supporting terrorism.
-In the Act this has simply been expressed as “prevent people from being drawn into terrorism”.
+The Prevent strategy has three specific strategic objectives:

-Respond to the ideological challenge of terrorism and the threat we face from those who promote it;
+- Respond to the ideological challenge of terrorism and the threat we face from those who promote it;

-Prevent people from being drawn into terrorism and ensure that they are given appropriate advice and support; and
+- Prevent people from being drawn into terrorism and ensure that they are given appropriate advice and support; and

-Work with sectors and institutions where there are risks of radicalisation that we need to address.
+- Work with sectors and institutions where there are risks of radicalisation that we need to address.

 Terrorist groups often draw on extremist ideology, developed by extremist organisations; some people who join terrorist groups have previously been members of extremist organisations and have been radicalised by them.

-DUTY OF CARE
+SCHOOLS DUTY OF CARE

 Schools have a duty of care to their pupils and staff.
 This includes safeguarding them from the risk of being drawn into terrorism.
 Being drawn into terrorism includes not just violent extremism but also non-violent extremism, which can create an atmosphere conducive to terrorism and can popularise views which terrorists exploit.